lpm0073/cars4u_hands_on_project/README.md

   # verify that pip is running from your new virtual environment
   which pip

-  # install any PyPi packages that we reference in this repo
+  # install any PyPi packages that we reference in this repo.
-  # see
+  # The special data science python packages that we are using
+  # have been catalogued for you in a special file named requirements.txt
+  # in the root of this repository.
   pip install -r requirements.txt
   ```